 Pathobiology Standing Committees

 The Pathobiology Steering Committee is charged with oversight of the Interdisciplinary Program in Pathobiology and its governance.

-The Committee consists of four members and is headed by the Director of the Graduate Program.
-Current membership: Lee Ann Campbell (Director), Jennifer Lund, Marilyn Parsons, and David Sherman.
+The Committee consists of four members and is headed by the Pathobiology Program Director.
+Current membership: Jennifer Lund (Director), Rhea Coler, Michael Gale, and Tom Hawn.